Pugstorm/CoreKeeperModSDK/Packages/com.unity.netcode/Documentation~/index.md

 To install this package, follow the [installation](installation.md) instructions.

+## Supported Unity Versions

+* 2022.3 (LTS)
+* 2023.3 (Latest Beta and beyond)

 ## Requirements

-Netcode for Entities requires you to have Unity version __2022.2.0f1__ or higher.
+To use the Netcode for Entities package, you must have a supported version of Unity installed.

 This package uses Unity’s [Entity Component System (ECS)](https://docs.unity3d.com/Packages/com.unity.entities@latest) as a foundation.
 As such, you must know how to use ECS to use this package.